graphhopper/directions-api/route-optimization.md

 <!-- do you mean instead of 'to use specific roads' or possibility to pickup items?
 Or where is this restriction taken into account - just for the location, right? -->
-For example, if you want your vehicles to use roads with a single capacity dimension of maximum 100 units (e.g. 100 kilogram), specify it like this:
+For example, if your vehicle is a car that can load up to 100 units of something, specify it like this:

 ```json
 {